 "Milleia…"

-Milleia forced herself to smile at him, but it was clearly hurting her.
+Milleia forced a smile for him, but it was obvious it hurt.

-Milleia bent down, picked up a broom from a nearby corner, and started sweeping the spilled food.
-She didn't have to; staff were hired for that.
-But she still did it.
+Milleia bent down, picked up a broom from the corner, and started sweeping up the spilled food.
+She didn't need to.
+Staff would handle it.

 "Hmph.
 Do you think, just because that good-for-nothing Edward is your owner, you can do whatever you want?"